petermr/openVirus/textIndexing/solr/azurevm.md

 # Create a data drive
 You can create an Azure virtual data disk to hold large amounts of data.
 The standard size is 1Tb.
 This is a good idea as the OS disk is only 30Gb in size and can quickly fill up.

-First, either create the data disk when creating the VM in the Azure portal.
+- First, create the data disk when creating the VM in the Azure portal.
+You can always add a data disk later

-Then [format and mount](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal) the disk.
+- Then [format and mount](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal) the disk.
 This is a tricky operation which should be done carefully.

 You can now store the data files on this disk and keep the OS drive free.